Let us help you find a new beginning™

 9. A member shall not adopt any method of obtaining or attracting professional engagements which tends to bring disrepute on the Association or any of its members

 10. In order to ensure consistency of competence, a national Insolvency Qualification Program (CQP) was developed.
-The CQP provides training courses and manages the official qualification process for individuals seeking to become a licensed trustee in bankruptcy in Canada.
+The CQP provides training courses and manages the official qualification process for individuals seeking to become a licensed insolvency trustee in Canada.

 The CQP monitors the acquisition of the 2,400 hours of experience required by candidates and administers the National Insolvency Exam (NIE).

 Following the completion of the NIE and the attainment of 2,300 hours of experience, candidates are invited by the Office of the Superintendent of Bankruptcy (OSB) to sit an oral board exam.
-If the candidate is successful at the oral board and fulfills the requirements, the OSB issues a licence recognizing the individual as a trustee in bankruptcy.
+If the candidate is successful at the oral board and fulfills the requirements, the OSB issues a licence recognizing the individual as a licensed insolvency trustee.

 Most trustees have support staff that assists them in their administration of the insolvency filing and generally, the more senior staff have completed courses offered through CAIRP.
 The courses recognize that, while the trustee is ultimately responsible for the proper handling and administration of an estate, reliance is placed on others to assist and carry out many day-to-day duties.